 If the account is owned by your revocable living trust, because the trust does not “die,” the pay on death feature will never be triggered.
 In any event, I’m not certain that bank would allow an account owned by a trust to also carry a payable on death designation.

-Although not absolutely necessary, including this account in your trust is a good idea and will help centralize the management of all your assets in the event of your incapacity or death and make life easier for your family.
+Although not absolutely necessary, including this account in your revocable living trust is a good idea and will help centralize the management of all your assets in the event of your incapacity or death and make life easier for your family.
 If the account is in your trust you can use your trust distribution instructions to indicate that this account go to a specific person.
-This is called a specific distribution.\
+This is called a specific distribution.

 Heather R. Chubb, Attorney at Law